e-n-f/if-then-else/if-then-else.md

 of English, and I can't use "else" as a conjunction in normal speech, only in computer programs.

 So where did this `else` come from?
-It doesn't seem to be a thing that anyone has written about.
+No one seems to have written about it.
 It's too microscopic a detail to have made it into any books on the history of programming languages.

 To understand why programmers talk about conditions the way they do,